𝐌𝐞𝐭𝐫𝐨𝐧𝐢𝐝𝐚𝐳𝐨𝐥𝐞 𝐟𝐨𝐫 𝐒𝐚𝐥𝐭𝐰𝐚𝐭𝐞𝐫 𝐀𝐪𝐮𝐚𝐫𝐢𝐮𝐦𝐬:

 Diseases Treated by Metronidazole

-Metronidazole is most effective for treating diseases caused by protozoan parasites and anaerobic bacterial infections.
+Metronidazole is most effective for treating diseases caused by protozoan parasites.
 Below are some of the key conditions treated with this medication:

 1. Hexamita (Hole-in-the-Head Disease)